 Centuries ago, a ship sank in the Java Sea off the coast of Indonesia.
 The wooden hull disintegrated over time, leaving only a treasure trove of cargo.

 ‘Nomadic groups likely had access to a wider variety of foods.
 Through their mobility, they promoted far-reaching networks along the Silk Road, and therefore had great potential to influence trends and cultural changes’

-Here are a few sets of videos to show the rise and fall of kingdoms, states and empires on the continent of Asia, including during the medieval period.
+Here are six videos to show the rise and fall of kingdoms, states and empires on the continent of Asia, including during the medieval period.

 This article aimed to explain the reasons why Asian spices including pepper, ginger, and cinnamon were considered as special and valuable drugs with curative powers in the Medieval Europe.

 This thesis treats the journeys as medieval Europe’s interaction with Asia, outlining how travellers formed their perceptions of ‘the East’ through their encounters with Asian people and places.